-The child sex ratio of the planning area is almost the same as that of the State of West Bengal, which is much higher than the Child Sex Ratio of India as is evident from Figure 19(a).
-The Child Sex Ratio is much better in the urban areas as compared to the rural areas as seen in Figure 19(b).
+The child sex ratio of the planning area is almost the same as that of the State of West Bengal, which is much higher than the Child Sex Ratio of India as it is evident from the Figure 19(a).
+The Child Sex Ratio is much better in the urban areas as compared to the rural areas as see sin the Figure 19(b).